shubhupawar/gadget/README.md

 ## Features

-- Add new contacts with name, email, phone, and image
+- Add new contacts with name, email, phone, message and image
 - View a paginated list of all contacts
 - Edit existing contact details with validation
 - Delete contacts